ltornyi/recipe-book-react-rag/chat/README.md

 The API expects the user's latest query and the chat history.
 Payload example:

     {
-        "query":"From those, which is the quiest to cook?"
+        "userMessage":"From those, which is the quickest to cook?"
-        "history": [
+        "conversation": [
-            {role:"user", message:"I want something vegeterian"},
+            {role:"user", content:"I want something vegeterian"},
-            {role:"assistant", message:"I can recommend the Mushroom Soup, the Chickpea Risotto and the Creamy Spinach"}
+            {role:"assistant", content:"I can recommend the Mushroom Soup, the Chickpea Risotto and the Creamy Spinach"}
         ]
     }